chenyzh/sdk-hackathon-android/README.md

 # SDK Hackathon Android Demo

-This is a demo Android app that is used for SDK Hackathon.
+This is a demo Android app for Firebase SDK Hackathon.

 We suggest to track the following in-app events via Firebase: